timothymeyers/NoOpsAccelerator/src/bicep/enclaves/enclave-scca-hub3spoke-aks/readme.md

 Azure NoOps Accelerator recommends the following Management Group structure.
 This structure can be customized based on your organization's requirements.

 * Workloads will be split by 2 groups of archtypes (INTERNAL, PARTNERS).

-* Sandbox management group is used for any new subscriptions that will be created.
+* The Sandbox management group is used for any new subscriptions that will be created.
 This will remove the subscription sprawl from the Root Tenant Group and will pull all subscriptions into the security compliance.

 The hierarchy created by the deployment ([Azure Parameters template located in "management-groups/parameters" folder](../../overlays/management-groups/parameters/deploy.parameters.json)) is: